lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 // reference to the previously created JSON file (LSP3Profile metadata) import jsonFile from './UniversalProfileMetadata.json';

-const provider = 'https://rpc.l16.lukso.network'; // RPC provider url
+const provider = 'https://rpc.testnet.lukso.network'; // RPC provider url

 const lspFactory = new LSPFactory(provider, {
   deployKey: PRIVATE_KEY,
-  chainId: 2828, // Chain Id of the network you want to deploy to });
+  chainId: 4201, // Chain Id of the network you want to deploy to, here we have the chainId for Testnet });

 async function editProfileInfo() {